Deenbe/aws-labs/personalise/personalise.md

 ## 2. Preparing your data

-In order to use personalise, you need to have a csv dataset of each of these types:
+In order to use personalize, you need to have a csv dataset of each of these types:

 1. Users
 2. Items